-- 26.0 Youth in Single Occupancy Housing must be provided with a monthly food allowance.
-The food allowance amount must be based on documented assessment of the youth's needs.
-Provider must assist youth with creating a shopping plan/schedule for the purchase of food.
-All youth are eligible to apply for food stamps. - 26.1 Providers must assist youth with maintaining their employment in order to remain in the ILP (if they are not attending school full-time).
+- 26.0 Youth in Single Occupancy Housing must be provided with a monthly allowance for food and hygiene products.
+This allowance amount must be based on a documented assessment of the youth's needs.
+Provider must assist youth with creating a shopping plan/schedule for the purchase of said items and food.
+All youth are eligible to apply for food stamps, however, food stamps are supplemental and the food allowance provided should be determined based on the amount of food stamps the youth receives to ensure an adequate food supply. - 26.1 Providers must assist youth with maintaining their employment in order to remain in the ILP (if they are not attending school full-time).
 If youth is dismissed from employment or out of work for any reason, they will be given 60 days to find another job.
 The Life Coach must develop a plan to assist the youth with finding employment.
 Contacts during this time must increase to at least two phone calls per week and two face-to-face visits weekly to support the youth's job search.
-If another job is not identified within the established time frame, a staffing must be held with ILS, DFCS Case Manager and other supports to determine next steps.

-26.2 Providers must document youth's earnings (i.e., copies of pay stubs and bank statements).
+If another job is not identified within the established time frame, a staffing must be held with ILS, DFCS Case Manager and other supports to determine next steps. - 26.2 Providers must document youth's earnings (i.e., copies of pay stubs and bank statements).

 - 26.3 Providers must support youth's development and maintenance of a savings account (Individual Development Accounts (IDA) are preferred.).
 Youth must save a percentage of their income as follows: - A. 1st year participants or youth 18-19 years of age are required to save 50% of their income. - B. 2nd year participants or youth 19-20 years of age are required to save 25% of their income. - 26.4 Providers must develop a financial plan to help youth gradually take financial responsibility of their housing and other expenses.
 All contributions put into savings with the provider must be signed and acknowledged by the youth each month.
-The outlined plan below can be modified based on the youth's needs/ability. - A. 1st year participants or youth 18 19 years of age will have all housing related expenses (rent, utilities, food allowance) paid for whether or not youth has already obtained single occupancy housing. - B. By the 2nd year all youth must be in single, occupancy housing.
+The outlined plan below can be modified based on the youth's needs/ability. - A. $1^{st}$ year participants or youth 18 19 years of age will have all housing related expenses (rent, utilities, food allowance) paid for whether or not youth has already obtained single occupancy housing. - B. By the 2nd year all youth must be in single, occupancy housing.
 Youth in the 2nd year of an ILP must contribute in the following manner: - 1.
 1st-3rd month: 100% of housing expenses will be paid by the provider. - 2.
 4th-6th months: 70% of rent and all other expenses will be paid by the provider.
 Youth must pay 30% of rent to the provider with appropriate late fees assessed as applicable. - 3.
-7th\9th month: 50% of rent and 70% of utilities will be paid by the provider.
-Youth must pay 50% of rent and 30% of the utilities to the provider with appropriate late fees assessed as applicable.

-4. Starting the 10th month and ongoing: 25% of rent and 50% of utilities will be paid by the ILP provider.
+7th-9th month: 50% of rent and 70% of utilities will be paid by the provider.
+Youth must pay 50% of rent and 30% of the utilities to the provider with appropriate late fees assessed as applicable. - 4.
+Starting the 10th month and ongoing: 25% of rent and 50% of utilities will be paid by the ILP provider.
 Youth must pay 75% of rent and 50% of the utilities to the provider with appropriate late fees assessed as applicable.